-During Day 1 of the NATO Debates at the Egmont Royal Institute eight teams of European and Canadian students will compete for the NATO Debates Championships.
-Specifically each team will compete in three preliminary rounds of competition followed by a championship round involving the top two ranked teams.
+During Day 1 of the NATO Debates at Vrije University Brussels eight teams of European and Canadian students will compete for the NATO Debates Championships.
+Specifically each team will compete in four preliminary rounds of competition followed by a championship round involving the top two ranked teams.
 The rounds will be judged by panels of faculty mentors from other schools, special guests, and military officers from Ecole de Guerre.

 The NATO Debates Championships will be "collaborative debates".
 This means that participants will not be required to take particular positions on the topic and may choose to agree with the arguments advanced by their opponents.
 Specifically during the debates students will be asked to present their views on the NATO debates topic, answer questions from both their judges and opponents, and present a concluding rebuttal as per the below format.
 Team's concluding rebuttals should be focused on identifying and commenting on the material differences between teams approaches.
 For example, there may be points of disagreements that distinguish the teams' presentations or there may be differences in ways teams support their positions with argument and/or evidence.
 Your concluding rebuttals are your opportunity to draw out and comment on these differences in your approach and that of your opponent.